 Patience, it turned out, wasn’t necessary.

-I arrived in the spot as Stewart, the Rumble Ponies leadoff hitter, was digging in.
+I arrived in the spot as Stuart, the Rumble Ponies leadoff hitter, was digging in.
 On the second pitch he faced, he launched a long fly ball in my direction.
 It sailed well over my head, clanged off the picnic area and I snatched it up quickly:

 Hmm, that was easy.

-The next batter, infielder Luis Guillorme, made contact with the first pitch he saw and the ball had a nearly identical trajectory to Stewart’s foul — over my head, off the picnic area and into my waiting hands:
+The next batter, infielder Luis Guillorme, made contact with the first pitch he saw and the ball had a nearly identical trajectory to Stuart’s foul — over my head, off the picnic area and into my waiting hands: